 The standing rigging on a sailboat is a system of stainless steel wires that holds the mast upright and supports the spars.

-This guide will explain the basics of a sailboat’s hardware and rigging, how it works and why it is a fundamental and vital part of the vessel.
+In this guide, I’ll explain the basics of a sailboat’s hardware and rigging, how it works, and why it is a fundamental and vital part of the vessel.
 We’ll look at the different parts of the rig, where they are located, and their function.

 We will also peek at a couple of different types of rigs and their variations to determine their differences.
 In the end, I will explain some additional terms and answer some practical questions I often get asked.